EdgescaleAI/partner-outreach-bot/README.md

 # Partner Outreach Strategy Bot

-A bot designed to research marketplace partners and generate personalized outreach strategies using AWS Bedrock’s LLM.
+A bot designed to research marketplace partners and generate personalized outreach strategies using AWS Bedrock’s LLM and OpenAI models.
 It features a simple web interface (using Flask) to input partner details and create customized outreach strategies.

 ## Features
-- Generate personalized outreach strategies based on a partner's company name, focus area, and use cases.
+- Generate personalized outreach strategies based on gathered partner's information.
 - Optionally use a simple web interface (Flask) to input partner details and view the generated strategies.
 - Integrates with external content sources like Notion and Google Docs to provide relevant context for strategy generation.